Farratto/GoBigOrGoGnome/README.md

 ### Change Log

+* v1.2.1: FIX: nil error.
+Now allows setting reach to none
-* 1.2.0: REBRANDING of Size Matters.
+* v1.2.0: REBRANDING of Size Matters.
 FEATURE: hold ctrl and mouse-wheel up/down to rapidly change size-category of creatures.
 FIXED: not setting token size correctly for creatures smaller than 1 grid square.
 FIXED: when adding new token to map that has a size change, that size change was not respected.
 NEW option to make small creture tokens slightly smaller than medium (aesthetic only).